Overpartitions and Bressoud's conjecture, I

-6mm {\bf Abstract.} In a memoir in 1980, Bressoud obtained an analytic generalization of the Rogers-Ramanujan-Gordon identities based on Andrews' generalization of Watson's $q$-analogue of Whipple's theorem.
-Let $j=0$ or $1$, Bressoud also defined two partition functions $A_j$ and $B_j$ depending on multiple parameters as combinatorial counterparts of his identity, where the function $A_j$ can be viewed as the generating function of partitions with certain congruence conditions and the function $B_j$ can be viewed as the generating function of partitions with certain difference conditions.
-Bressoud conjectured $A_j=B_j$ which specializes to most of the well-known theorems in the theory of partitions, including the Rogers-Ramanujan-Gordon identities and the Andrews-G\"ollnitz-Gordon identities.
+6mm {\bf Abstract.} In 1980, Bressoud conjectured a combinatorial identity $A_j=B_j$ for $j=0$ or $1$, where the function $A_j$ counts the number of partitions with certain congruence conditions and the function $B_j$ counts the number of partitions with certain difference conditions.
+Bressoud's conjecture specializes to a wide variety of well-known theorems in the theory of partitions.
 Special cases of his conjecture have been subsequently proved by Bressoud, Andrews, Kim and Yee.
-Recently, Kim proved that Bressoud's conjecture is true for the general case when $j=1$.

-In this paper, we introduce a new partition function $\overline{B}_j$ which could be viewed as an overpartition analogue of the partition function $B_j$ introduced by Bressoud.
-By constructing a bijection, we showed that there is a relationship between $\overline{B}_1$ and $B_0$ and a relationship between $\overline{B}_0$ and $B_1$.
-Based on the relationship between $\overline{B}_1$ and $B_0$ and Bressoud's theorems on the Rogers-Ramanujan-Gordon identities and the G\"ollnitz-Gordon identities, we obtain the overpartition analogue of the Rogers-Ramanujan-Gordon identities due to Chen, Sang and Shi and a new overpartition analogue of the Andrews-G\"ollnitz-Gordon identities.
-On the other hand, by using the relation between $\overline{B}_0$ and $B_1$ and Bressoud's conjecture for $j=1$ proved by Kim, we obtain an overpartition analogue of Bressoud's conjecture for $j=0$, which provides overpartition analogues of many classical partition theorems including Euler's partition theorem.
-The generating function of the overpartition analogue of Bressoud's conjecture for $j=0$ is also obtained with the aid of Bailey pairs.
+Recently, Kim resolved Bressoud's conjecture for the case $j=1$.
+In this paper, we introduce a new partition function $\overline{B}_j$ which can be viewed as an overpartition analogue of the partition function $B_j$ introduced by Bressoud.
+By means of Gordon markings, we build bijections to obtain a relationship between $\overline{B}_1$ and $B_0$ and a relationship between $\overline{B}_0$ and $B_1$.
+Based on these former relationships, we further give overpartition analogues of many classical partition theorems including Euler's partition theorem, the Rogers-Ramanujan-Gordon identities, the Bressoud-Rogers-Ramanujan identities, the Andrews-G\"ollnitz-Gordon identities and the Bressoud-G\"ollnitz-Gordon identities.